SUNRUSE/SprigganJS/readme.md

     // Moves to 80 pixels from the left edge, 70 pixels from the top edge over the course of 0.4 seconds. sprite.moveOverSeconds(80, 70, 0.4, function() {
         // Called when the movement has completed.
         // Not called if the movement is interrupted by another call to .move, .moveOverSeconds, .moveAtPixelsPerSecond.
     })

+    // Moves to 30 pixels from the left edge, 90 pixels from the top edge at a constant 25 pixels per second. sprite.moveAtPixelsPerSecond(30, 90, 25 function() {
+        // Called when the movement has completed.
+        // Not called if the movement is interrupted by another call to .move, .moveOverSeconds, .moveAtPixelsPerSecond.
+    })